Lego Star Wars: Reception

 On 28 September 2022, The Lego Group reported that the Lego Star Wars, Lego Technic, Lego Icons (formerly Creator Expert), Lego City, Lego Harry Potter and Lego Friends themes had earned for the six months ending 30 June 2022.
 Revenue for the period grew 17 percent to DKK 27.0 billion compared with the same period in 2021, driven by strong demand.
 Consumer sales grew 13 percent, significantly ahead of the toy industry, contributing to global market share growth.

 In February 2023, Millennium Falcon (set number: 75192) and The Razor Crest (set number: 75331) were listed on "The biggest Lego sets of all time" by Lego fansite Brick Fanatics.

 In March 2023, The Lego Group reported that the Lego City, Lego Technic, Lego Icons, Lego Harry Potter and Lego Star Wars themes had earned for the full year of 2022.
 Revenue for the year grew 17 percent to DKK 64.6 billion and consumer sales grew 12 percent in 2022, achieving growth in all major market groups with especially strong performance in the Americas and Western Europe.

+In August 2023, The Lego Group reported that the Lego Icons, Lego Star Wars, Lego Technic and Lego City themes had earned for the first six months of 2023.
+Revenue was DKK 27.4 billion, a growth of 1% compared with H1 2022.
+Consumer sales grew 3% outperforming a declining toy market and contributing to strong market share growth.